 When does quality matter?
 Is it worth paying for?
 It depends.
-Things (11The discussion generalises to things that aren’t objects: software, procedures and so on.
+Things are either used

 Systems can be part of other systems and so on; eventually there’s an end user.
-Things could be used by end-users or in systems regardless of their design intention (wood, stone, fire, flowers, and so on).
+Things could be used by end-users or in systems regardless of the intention behind their design (wood, stone, fire, flowers, music).

 Poor quality costs

+In end-user things, poor performance can be wasteful, annoying, expensive, and distracting to the end-user.
+Those are all bad things and I think the cost of distraction in particular is usually underestimated.
 Higher risk of failure can increase mental load – if you have to remember to check for failure, make plans in case of failure, or be interrupted when it fails.
 Replacement cost of frequent failure can be high.
-It might be unusable for certain tasks because the cost-weighted risk is thought unacceptable.
+Using the thing might be unacceptable for certain tasks because the cost-weighted risk is too high.

-Since systems can amplify both poor performance and cost, it is worth paying for quality accordingly.
-System costs not born by the builders create incentives for compromising on quality even when the overall economics favour high-quality: rental/pre-built housing, government processes, and software monopolies are examples of that.
+Since systems can amplify both poor performance and cost, it is usually worth paying for quality.
+System costs not borne by the builders create incentives for compromising on quality even when the overall economics favour high-quality: rental/pre-built housing, government processes, and software monopolies are examples of this.

-It may seem that poor performance in end-user things are not amplified as in systems and therefore unproblematic, but I think poor quality is costlier than we realise.
-The things an end-user interacts with or relies on – including procedures and routines – can be considered a system and the accumulated costs – reduced focus, time, and ability – of low-quality things can be highly significant.
+You may think poor performance in end-user things is not amplified therefore unproblematic, but I think poor quality is costlier than we realise.
+The things an end-user interacts with or relies on – including procedures and routines – can be considered a system and the accumulated costs of low-quality things – reduced focus, time, and productivity – can easily become significant.